• Post last modified:March 9, 2023

 Although the first method is widely used and useful for examining relationships, some people may find it difficult.
 You can use tools to test Internet speed at home to make the process simpler.

-Method 2: Check network stability test online
+Method 2: Check Internet stability test online

 Depending on your choice of tools and the frequency required, you can choose one out of a collection of tools to do a network stability test if you don’t want to deal with command-line interfaces.